Services

 Computers FAQ

 • To attend a Zoom program you must first install Zoom on your computer, laptop, or mobile phone from https://zoom.us/.
-You will receive an email from the library with the Zoom link 24 hours before the program starts.
+You will typically receive an email from the library with the Zoom link 24 hours before the program starts, though see individual event descriptions for exceptions.
 Once the program starts, click on the link provided to join the program.
 Some programs require microphone or camera access in order to participate.

 When in doubt, check the noise zone map to make sure you are in an area that is ok.
 Learn more about the zones here.

-• There are 4 multifunction machines available at the library, 2 in the Self Service Center near the self-checkout stations, 1 in the Teen Space and 1 in the Children's Library.
+• There are five multifunction printers available at the library, two in the Self Service Center near the self-checkout stations, one by WebExpress, one in the Teen Space and one in the Children's Library.
 You can use these machines to scan, fax, print or copy documents.
 Need help?
 We are happy to assist.

-There's no charge for scanning, but to print or copy, you'll need a copy card.
+There's no charge for scanning or faxing, but to print or copy, we recommend purchasing a copy card.
 A reusable copy card costs $1 and starts out with $.50 of credit.
 You can recharge the card with $1 bills.
+Payment in lieu of a copy card is also accepted at each service desk.

 • Black and white printing and copies cost $.10 per side, or $.20 for a double-sided page.